ticuss/CV/README.md

 # My CV coded using LaTeX

-This cv is inspired by Michael Pollind's Awsome CV
+This CV is inspired by Michael Pollind's Awsome CV